glitchpop-frenzy/octernships/engineering_task2.md

 - A blog post or article needs to be written to demonstrate the usage of the new database adapter.

 ### Task submission
+1. Creating a new branch
-- Submit the PR to the GitHub Classroom
+2. Making changes on the new branch to complete the task
+3. Using the auto generated **Feedback Pull Request** for review and submission
+4. Using GitHub Discussions to ask any relevant questions regarding the project

 ### Resources
 - Add new adapter [add new adapter](https://github.com/utopia-php/database/blob/main/docs/add-new-adapter.md)